AndyGOBrien/IC-HealthNut/README.md

 ## Feature Modules

 This is where you would build features for the android application.
 In this case the only feature is **Books**.
-So as of right now there is one **Books Module** More features can be easily added.
+So as of right now there is one **Books Module**.